-WordPress revisions allows to view, compare, and restore other versions of the post content.
+WordPress revisions allow you to view, compare, and restore other versions of the post content.

 Step 1.
-Log in into your WordPress site as an administrator.
+Log in to your WordPress site as an administrator.

 Step 2.
-Go to the posts and edit any existing post.
-WordPress will display “Edit Post” page from where you allowed to edit the post.
+Go to the posts and edit any existing posts.
+WordPress will display the “Edit Post” page from where you are allowed to edit the post.

 If the number is “4”, which means “4” revisions are available in the database for this post.

 Step 4.
-Click on Browse link which is next to the “Revisions:” field to browse the post revisions.
-WordPress will display “Compare Revisions” page.
+Click on the Browse link which is next to the “Revisions:” field to browse the post revisions.
+WordPress will display the “Compare Revisions” page.

 Step 4.1.
 To view different version of the post, select the particular version from revision bar (which is on top of the page) or you can view the revisions by clicking on Previous or Next buttons.
 When you click on Previous button, WordPress will navigate to previous revision from currently displaying version.
 Next button will display the next revision of the post from currently displaying revision.